Diversifying Toxicity Search in Large Language Models Through Speciation: Conclusions

 \section{Conclusions}

-This work introduced \emph{ToxSearch-S}, a quality--diversity (QD) approach to adversarial prompt discovery that partitions the search space into behaviorally distinct species using unsupervised, distance-based clustering.
-Across our experiments, we observe two consistent outcomes.
-First, speciated evolutionary search achieves higher peak toxicity than baseline search (maximum toxicity 0.73 vs.\ 0.47) while simultaneously exploring a broader semantic landscape, reflected by higher effective topic diversity ($N_1$) and greater unique topic coverage ($K$).
-Although both approaches recover similar proportions of moderately toxic prompts (95th percentile $\approx 0.30$), speciated search produces a heavier extreme tail, with a top-10 median toxicity of 0.66 compared to 0.44 for baseline.
-Second, speciation yields well-separated clusters (mean separation ratio $\approx 1.9$), and the resulting species exhibit distinct toxicity distributions.
-The strongest species sustain consistently high-toxicity outputs (max $\approx 0.7$), while lower-performing species occupy different regions of the semantic and toxicity landscape.
-Together, these results indicate that speciation does more than preserve diversity superficially; it maintains multiple niches with differentiated toxicity profiles, allowing the search to improve in parallel across regions rather than collapsing into a single mode.
+This work introduced \emph{ToxSearch-S}, a QD method for adversarial prompt discovery that partitions search into behaviorally distinct species via unsupervised, distance-based clustering.
+Across experiments, speciated search consistently outperformed baseline search on extreme toxicity (max 0.73 vs.\ 0.47) while covering broader semantic space (higher effective topic diversity $N_1$ and unique topic coverage $K$).
+Although both methods recover similar moderately toxic prompts (95th percentile $\approx 0.30$), speciation produces a heavier high-toxicity tail (top-10 median 0.66 vs.\ 0.44).
+Species are also well separated (mean separation ratio $\approx 1.9$), and different species exhibit distinct toxicity profiles, suggesting that speciation maintains multiple productive niches rather than collapsing into a single mode.
+These results are interpreted under a limited budget (100 initial genomes, 50 generations, five runs per condition).
+The gains are strong evidence of improved search behavior, but not definitive evidence of convergence or long-run stability.
+Longer runs and larger seed sets are needed to test whether new toxic regions continue to emerge and whether species hit stable quality ceilings.
+A central takeaway is that clustering quality is foundational, where speciation helps only when distance features and assignment dynamics produce semantically coherent species.

-These findings should be interpreted in the context of our experimental budget.
-Each run begins from a fixed population of 100 initial genomes and is executed for only 50 generations.
-Under such a limited horizon, improvements in peak toxicity and niche coverage are informative but not definitive evidence of convergence, and several behaviors (e.g., late-emerging niches, gradual within-species refinement) are likely under-observed.
-In particular, the stronger separation we observe at termination does not guarantee long-run stability, and the quality of species boundaries can fluctuate when the search has not yet accumulated sufficient examples within a niche.
-For this reason, \emph{stress testing} is required.
-Longer runs, more seeds, and controlled budget-matched comparisons are necessary to determine whether speciated search continues to discover new toxic regions, whether individual species plateau (species-level ceilings), and whether the niche structure remains stable under extended exploration.

-A key takeaway from this study is the role of the \emph{unsupervised clustering mechanism} itself.
-The efficacy of speciation hinges on whether the distance function and online assignment procedure yield semantically coherent, behaviorally meaningful species.
-When clustering is effective, the algorithm can allocate search effort across multiple niches and avoid premature convergence.
-Whereas, when clustering is noisy, species become unstable, labels can drift, and the population may fragment without delivering quality gains.
-This emphasizes that speciation is not an add-on to evolutionary search but a central component whose design choices (distance features, thresholds, capacity constraints, and merge/freeze rules) directly shape the QD trade-off.